helidon-io/helidon/docs/mp/tracing.md

 ### OpenTelemetry Tracing

 Helidon supports configuration of OpenTelemetry and OpenTelemetry tracing in two primary ways: using tracing or using telemetry.
-The [Helidon MP Telemetry doc page][telemetry] describes how to use Helidon’s support for MicroProfile Telemetry to control OpenTelemetry.
+The [Helidon MP Telemetry doc page](../mp/telemetry.md) describes how to use Helidon’s support for MicroProfile Telemetry to control OpenTelemetry.

 Avoid using both the OpenTelemetry tracing support described here and support for MicroProfile Telemetry as the results are unpredictable.